 White Mountains Community College in New Hampshire offers an Associate of Science (AS) in Accounting degree that can be completed in two years.
 Students gain a background in accounting theory in addition to practicing real-world applications.
 The curriculum prepares students to manage business accounting records, such as financial statements, tax returns, and daily financial entries.
-The core curriculum includes classes such as Financial Accounting, Quantitative Decision Making, and Management and Teamwork.
-Students also learn how to use Windows XP, QuickBooks, Tax Cut software, Microsoft Office, and other packaged accounting software.
+The core curriculum includes classes such as Financial Accounting; Quantitative Decision Making; and Management and Teamwork.
+Students also learn how to use packaged accounting software to prepare tax returns for both businesses and individuals.
 This program can be completed on-campus or entirely online, and students can work with their academic advisor to transfer credits to another school to pursue a bachelor’s degree if they are interested in continuing their education.

 At Central Piedmont Community College in North Carolina, students can earn an Associate in Applied Science (AAS) in Accounting degree.
 This 46-credit hour program teaches students how to organize, analyze, and communicate information about financial operations.
 Students learn how to create and operate an accounting system as well as basic personal and income tax preparation.
 The curriculum includes some general education requirements in writing, communication, quantitative skills, and the humanities.
 Students then study accounting principles in classes such as Principles of Financial Accounting, Accounting Software Applications, and Cost Accounting, and in electives such as Payroll Accounting, Business Finance, and Human Relations.
 Through these varied and foundational classes, students learn accounting skills, computer applications, critical thinking skills, and ethical decision-making.
 CPCC also offers accounting certificates for specializations in accounting, tax, and professional accounting.

 Moraine Park Technical College in Wisconsin offers an Associate of Applied Science (AAS) in Accounting degree that can be completed in two years or on a student’s own schedule.
-This degree can be completed at the Fond du Lac or Beaver Dam campus, and it is also available online.
+This degree can be completed at the Fond du Lac or Beaver Dam campus and it is also available online.
 Students learn many different facets of accounting, from financial and cost accounting to payroll, taxes, and auditing, as well as the technical software used in these applications.
-The coursework focuses on the foundation of the Generally Accepted Accounting Principles (GAAP), preparing students to work in many different types of business and accounting industries.
-Classes include Payroll Accounting, Data Management, Analysis, and Reporting, Income Tax Accounting, and Cost Management.
-Students also learn teamwork, computer skills, relevant industry technology, and ethical and professional behavioral standards.
+The coursework focuses on the foundation of the Generally Accepted Accounting Principles (GAAP), preparing students to work in various types of business and accounting industries.
+Classes include Payroll Accounting; Data Management, Analysis, and Reporting; Income Tax Accounting; and Cost Management.
+Students also learn how to incorporate teamwork, computer skills, relevant industry technology, and ethical and professional behavioral standards.